 One of the most important things we do to sustain life is eating.
 Food gives us life, contributes to good health, satisfies our hunger, and stimulates our senses as we gather around with family and friends.

-When you look back over time, some of your happiest memories will be centered around sharing food: preparing holiday dinners, celebrating birthdays, a dinner out with a good friend.
+When you look back over time, some of your happiest memories will be centred around sharing food: preparing holiday dinners, celebrating birthdays, a dinner out with a good friend.
 Which makes it that much harder when the loved one you are caring for starts making the process difficult.
-It may start with a diminished appetite, yet can quickly become frustrating as mealtimes become a battle.
+It may start with a diminished appetite yet can quickly become frustrating as mealtimes become a battle.

 - Cognitive issues – remembering when to eat, how to eat, or how to express one’s desires can make it less appealing

-- Behavioral issues – depression and having difficulty sitting can make meal times a challenge
+- Behavioural issues – depression and having difficulty sitting can make mealtimes a challenge

 - Physical problems – tremors, vision impairment, gum disease, swallowing problems

 - Environmental issues – poor lighting, uncomfortable room temperature, loud noises